jpjpjp2020/schoolprojects/GO_SSR_car_site/README.md

     ```

 - IRL would likely optimize searches with more custom API endpoints, but here used the API "as is", thus loaded all cars to a model and used the model when and where needed.
-- For serach sidebar feature needed to use a copy of the car model with 1 extra field, due to SSR.
+- For search sidebar feature needed to use a copy of the car model with 1 extra field, due to SSR.
 To preserve user's search results with redirects and due to cars being renderd in templates with range codeblock, needed to access current url query in the car model range for the "add to comparison" button" I just added the query return value {{.ReturnPath}} to the copy of the car model, so it would be accessible.

     ```html